 There is also a household size limit – there can only be a maximum of two individuals per living space in a house.
 “Living space” includes bedrooms, living rooms, family rooms, dens, and studies.

 The property must be used as the applicant’s primary residence and be in Carlsbad, Coronado, Del Mar, Encinitas, Imperial Beach, La Mesa, Lemon Grove, Poway, San Marcos, Santee, Solana Beach, Vista, or the unincorporated areas of San Diego county.
 The house must be a new or resale single-family detached unit, condominium, townhouse or a manufactured home on a permanent foundation.

-As of 2020, the maximum sale price is $383,800 for new or existing properties, $517,750 for attached townhomes or condominiums, and $517,750 for a single-family residence.
 An inspection will be required to verify that the house is safe and does not have lead-based paint.
 The original building permit will also need to be provided, and the property may need flood insurance if it’s in a flood plain.

 The First Home Mortgage Program was created by the Southern California Home Financing Authority, an authority between Los Angeles and Orange Counties.
 The Los Angeles County Community Development Commission (CDC) and the Public Finance Division of the County of Orange both oversee the program.

 Assistance funds are offered in the form of a grant for up to 4% of the mortgage amount.
 These funds can be used to help cover the costs of the down payment and/or closing.
 This grant does not need to be paid back.